-Nature of Estimates Required: Stock-based compensation expense is based on the fair value on the date the equity instrument is granted or awarded by us, and is recognized over the expected vesting period of the equity instrument.
+Nature of Estimates Required.
+Stock-based compensation expense is based on the fair value on the date the equity instrument is granted or awarded by us, and is recognized over the expected vesting period of the equity instrument.
 We also estimate expected forfeiture rates of restricted stock awards.
+These estimates impact paid in capital on our balance sheet and salaries and wages on our income statement.

-Assumptions and Approaches Used: In recognizing restricted stock-based compensation expense, we make assumptions regarding the expected forfeiture rates of the restricted stock awards.
+Assumptions and Approaches Used.
+In recognizing restricted stock-based compensation expense, we make assumptions regarding the expected forfeiture rates of the restricted stock awards.
 We also make assumptions regarding the expected vesting dates of performance-based restricted stock awards.

 The fair value of restricted stock awards are estimated as if they were vested and issued on the grant date and are recognized over the expected vesting period of the restricted stock award.
-For additional information, see Notes 2 and 14 to the consolidated financial statements contained in Item 8 of this awards and expected forfeiture rates would impact the amount and timing of stock-based compensation expense recognized in future periods.
-A 10% change in stock-based compensation expense for the year ended December 31, 2012 would have affected 2012 net income by approximately \$0.8 million.
+For additional information, see Notes 2 and 14 to the consolidated financial statements contained in Item 8 of this Form 10-K, which are incorporated herein by reference.

+Key Factors.
+Changes in the expected vesting dates of performance-based restricted stock awards and expected forfeiture rates would impact the amount and timing of stock-based compensation expense recognized in future periods.
+A 10% change in stock-based compensation expense for the year ended December 31, 2013 would have affected 2013 net income by approximately \$0.5 million.